anvitha-jain/SmartDoor/README.md

 ## Set up the project locally:

-• Configure two Raspberry Pi's.
+• First configure two Raspberry Pi's.
 One for sensing the motion and other one for lighting the LED's

 • Set up the python scripts for camera and motion sensor